 Although there are known bodies of mineralization on the Black Butte Copper Project, and the Company has completed core drilling programs within, and adjacent to, the deposits to determine measured and indicated resources, there are currently no known reserves or body of commercially viable ore and the Black Butte Copper Project must be considered an exploration and feasibility evaluation project only.
-Extensive additional work is required before the Company can ascertain if any mineralization may be economic and hence constitute "ore".
+Additional work is required before the Company can ascertain if any mineralization may be economic and hence constitute "ore".
+A Feasibility Study into the Black Butte Copper Project was commenced in October 2018 and is expected to be completed in the quarter ended December 31, 2019.